strimzi/strimzi-kafka-operator/api-conversion/README.md

 The converted YAML files can be applied to your Kubernetes cluster either directly or for example using GitOps mechanism.
 The input YAML file is specified using the `--file` option.

-The converted YAML will be by default printed to standard output.
+By default, the converted YAML is printed to standard output.
 You can use the `--in-place` option to write the converted YAML into the original source file.
 Alternatively, you can create a new YAML file for the conversion using the `--output` option.

-Following example commands show how the tool can be used:
+The following example commands show how the tool is used:

 ```
 # Convert input.yaml and print the converted resource to standard output